scala-js/scala-js-dom/CONTRIBUTING.md

 ```sh
 cs launch sbt --jvm 17
 ```
-May would select a jvm that is known to work with the project
+Would start sbt on a jvm that is known to work with the project

 Packages